Attabler, authentic Parisian bistro cuisine by the Gemellus team

 Typical Parisian bistro dishes abound, sometimes reworked with exceptional products such as lobster or truffles, and accompanied by a wine list carefully compiled by Sébastien Perrier, sommelier and friend of the Le Meur family.

-The 70's earthenware, red and white gingham napkins and copper pots and pans take us back to the Paris of yesteryear, as does the cheerfulness of this debonair owner, all good-natured simplicity.
+70's earthenware, red-and-white gingham napkins and copper pots and pans take us back to the Paris of yesteryear, as does the cheerfulness of this debonair owner, all bonhomie and simplicity.
 The same simplicity is evident in the dishes, which focus on common sense and good taste.

 Attabler - Pot-au-feuAttabler - Pot-au-feuAttabler - Pot-au-feuAttabler - Pot-au-feu

-The onion soup (10€) is appropriately gratinated, topped with a crispy cheese tuile, the mayo egg halves (9€) come in fives on a bed of arugula, and the leek vinaigrette (9€), cut into small sections, are covered with a mustard vinaigrette and feta cheese grains.
+The onion soup (10€) is appropriately gratinated, topped with a crispy cheese tuile, the mayo half-eggs (9€) come in fives on a bed of arugula, and the vinaigrette leeks (9€), cut into small sections, are topped with a mustard vinaigrette and feta cheese grains.

-Cocorico, always, with the dishes, the indestructible knife sausage and purée (16€) where to dig a crater of shallot sauce, the pot-au-feu (with a marrow bone, please!) warms the body as much as the heart, the blanquette de veau (22€), victim of its success that day, would have made us look good.
+Cocorico, always, with the dishes, the indestructible knife sausage and mashed potatoes (16€) where to dig a crater of shallot sauce, the pot-au-feu (with a marrow bone, please!) warms the body as much as the heart, the veal blanquette (22€), victim of its success that day, would have made us look good.
 The little extra?
 The baguette brought to the table whole, to be spread with butter.

 Attabler - Soufflé chocolatAttabler - Soufflé chocolatAttabler - Soufflé chocolatAttabler - Soufflé chocolat

-The melt-in-your-mouth chocolate soufflé (12€), theîle flottante (8€) and the tourtière landaise (11€) round off this Franco-French lunch, as comforting as a Sunday at grandma's house.
+The chocolate soufflé (12€), fondant and regressive, theîle flottante (8€) and the tourtière landaise (11€) round off this Franco-French lunch in style, as comforting as a Sunday at grandmother's house.

 Practical information